breck7/thebook/readme.md

  </tbody>
 <table>`

 You have a hunch that a "simple design" is a "good design".
-You have this hunch because one time you visited the Egyptian Museum in Cairo, and noticed that the sandals the Pharoahs wore had the exact same simple design you were wearing on your feet 3,000 years later.
+You have this hunch because one time you visited the Egyptian Museum in Cairo, and noticed that the sandals the Pharaohs wore had the exact same simple design you were wearing on your feet 3,000 years later.

 So you decide your strategy will be to start at the end—come up with the simplest representation of the page above, that is simple today and will be just as simple in 20 years, and then build your MonkeyBanana to work with that.